 JUNE 30, 2022

 The perfect choice for a summer birthday (with endless pretty decor options!), these beach-themed tips will help you to plan fun and easy toddler-approved activities for the party.
 And as an added bonus, these activities can be used for other party themes as well -- like mermaid or pirate-themed parties, pool parties, or a surfer/California-dreaming theme.

 You'll find that different kids are drawn to different activities, and that some children will spend the whole party engaged with one activity, while others will dabble in them all -- there's something for everyone and that's what makes this a great set-up for a toddler party where there are many children with different interests!
 We had a very intimate party so were able to split these activities into two parts: before and after naptime.
 Hopefully you will be able to pick and choose ones that will work best for your party's structure, and your toddler's schedule!

-Read on to see the 10 fun activities that will help to turn your backyard into a fun beach party for your toddler's special day ... and scroll to the bottom for FREE access to the party printables we had created for the various activity stations!
+Read on to see the 10 fun activities that will help to turn your backyard into a fun beach party for your toddler's special day ... and get your own set of the prints that we had created for the various activity stations, HERE!

 1. Beach Area